Child Development

 3. Watch the Pros

 Your ultimate goal is to be where they are.
 So, it makes perfect sense to study them and work on emulating them.
 Many YouTube channels specialize in professional swimming videos and critiques.
 So, not only can you see what the pros are doing and try to mimic them, but you can also hear feedback from experts in the field.
-Even the pros sometimes get things wrong, and knowing when they do helps shed light on areas to improve.
+Even the pros sometimes get things wrong, and knowing when they do sheds light on areas to improve.

 4. Keep an Eye on the Numbers